Don't have kids!

 Here are some key tips:

-Decide – What age is appropriate to give a child a cell phone and/or allow them access to social media?
+Decide - What age is appropriate to give a child a cell phone and/or allow them access to social media?
 You have to decide what age that is.
-There are a lot of opinions; but, at the end of the day it’s your kid and your household.
+There are a lot of opinions; but, at the end of the day it's your kid and your household.
 Obviously, this gets more complicated in situations where separation or divorce is involved.
 (There will be more on co-parenting tips in a future blog post.)
 Determine what limits you will set on screen time and how to enforce it.
-Consider this article from the Guardian in which they discuss how tech moguls approach tech with their own households.
+Consider this article from the

-Discuss – Talk with your child about the positives and negatives of social media.
+Discuss - Talk with your child about the positives and negatives of social media.
 The older the child and the higher their intellectual capability, the more this will be a back and forth discussion where they have some say in the matter.
 You can make having access to their usernames and passwords a condition of them having their cell phone and social media accounts.
-If you go that route, don’t be surprised if they create second or fake accounts.
-Sinead Smyth, LMFT writes for the Gottman Institute and recommends becoming a “digital mentor” and making open discussion a regular part of family life.
+If you go that route, don't be surprised if they create second or fake accounts.
+Sinead Smyth, LMFT writes for the

 Pay Attention - Show your child attention.
 Be aware of what you're modeling to them through your own social media use.
 Take an interest in their lives whether it's school, sports, activities, social life, etc. The best way I've heard it put is, "if you don't pay attention to your kids, then somebody else will."
 (Jason McBeth, School Psychologist Fairfax County Public Schools).